Recalls for Auto Defects Are Getting Out of Control

 Preventing an injury should always be your first line of defense.
 If you suspect your vehicle has been affected by a recall, check the NHTSA website.
 If your vehicle is on the list, contact your local dealer about making the necessary repair or replacement.
 If you have already been injured as a result of a product defect, your best bet is to get good legal representation.

-At Claggett & Sykes Law Firm, we know product liability.
+At Claggett & Sykes Trial Lawyers, we know product liability.
 Our attorneys in Las Vegas and Reno know the different legal procedures involved with trying cases related to injuries from defective products.
 Claggett & Sykes understand the ins and outs of product liability laws, including those that are specific to Nevada.
 Some notable product liability settlements from our expert trial lawyers include:

 • $153 million for a wrongful death due to a product defect